 From Peller it was another 3km along the Parkway to Reif Estate, a family-owned vineyard set up by a wine-making family from Germany.
 It has some of the area’s oldest vines which give the wines lots of flavour.
 Next up was Inniskillin, a short hop away, where we chatted to a guy on the tasting desk who’d emigrated to Canada from South Wales 30 years ago and now spent his retirement teaching people about wine – not a bad way to spend your days.

 Then our final stop was 4.5km away at ice wine specialists The Ice House, whose ice wine slushies were just what we needed to set us up for the ride back to town.
-Four wineries were just a taste of what Niagara’s wine has to offer, but a pretty perfect way to spend a stopover.
+Four wineries were just a taste of what Niagara’s wine region has to offer, but a pretty perfect way to spend a stopover.

-How to get to Niagara-on-the-Lake
+How to get to Niagara on the Lake

-Where to stay in Niagara-on-the-Lake
+Where to stay in Niagara on the Lake

-Where to eat in Niagara-on-the-Lake
+Where to eat in Niagara on the Lake

 Because we were out of town we thought we’d have to take taxis for dinner but it turned out there were a couple of good restaurants nearby.
 The star was Backhouse, tucked away in an unassuming shopping centre.
 From outside it looks like an office but inside is this dark, moody restaurant.
-We went for their Signature nine-course tasting menu ($79 CAD/£44) and sat in front of the open kitchen to watch the chefs at work.
+We went for their Signature nine-course tasting menu ($79 CAD/£48) and sat in front of the open kitchen to watch the chefs at work.
 It was one of the best meals I’ve had in years, with beautiful presentation and inventive flavours (and no problem to make it gluten-free).

 We also liked The Old Winery, just down the road from our B&B, for Italian woodfired pizzas, pastas and grills – and a good local wine list.
 Also recommended is Grill On King in the centre of town, especially if you can grab a table on their pretty flower-lined terrace out the front.
 They (unsurprisingly) specialise in grilled meat, and do burgers and sandwiches at lunchtime too.